dvorakman/nix-config/README.md

 cd ~/.config/nix-config
 ```

-### Run disko to partition, format and mount the disks
+### Run disko to partition, format, and mount the disks

+Ensure that `disk-config.nix` is correctly created and available in your working directory:

 ```sh
 sudo nix --experimental-features "nix-command flakes" run github:nix-community/disko/latest -- --mode disko disk-config.nix